cdpadilla42/chrisdpadilla.com/_posts/books2022.md

 **The 12 Stages of Healing by Donny Epstein**

 If you know, you know.
-Network Spinal has been a life changer.
+Nothing compares to Network Spinal.
 Donny's book is a tremendous introduction to the philosophy as well as a field guide for navigating the different rhythms of life.

 <div className="clearfix">